 No fees have been paid to any third party to identify or evaluate or assist in identifying or evaluating potential nominees.
-Mr. Sykes recommended Mr. Goldman as a prospective candidate for nomination to the Board.
+The Nominating and Governance Committee recommended Ms. Lividini and Ms. Miglucci as prospective candidates for nomination to the Board.